 8. Residencia Santa Clara

 Quirky, modern design and historic details meet in the heart of Old Havana to create Residencia Santa Clara, a refreshingly cool and unique place in one of the most desirable parts of the city.
-For travelers looking for a walkable location and thoughtful details without a luxury price tag, it’s absolutely one of our favorite places to recommend in Havana.
+For travelers looking for a walkable location and thoughtful details without a luxury price tag, it’s absolutely one of our favorite places to recommend in Havana (and one of the best hotels in Cuba).

 Residencia Santa Clara is a modern boutique hotel built around a historic facade.
 Lounges and common spaces include a first-floor bar, popular even with those who aren’t staying here, and the rooftop terrace, which gives glimpses into Old Havana streets and courtyards.
 Spacious, beautiful rooms open out onto residential streets that will have you feeling at home in no time.